-Figure 6: Split Fast Retransmit CACC Algorithm (Part 1)
+Figure 7: Split Fast Retransmit CACC Algorithm (Part 2)

-primary.
-One could envision a scenario where the sender has TSNs outstanding on two destination addresses, $B_1$ and $B_2$ , having performed changeover in that order.
-The sender then performs a changeover back to $B_1$ , and a SACK acking both TSNs from both groups is received.
+changeover back to $B_1$ , and a SACK acking both TSNs from both groups is received.
 The sender could now end up incorrectly fast retransmitting TSNs sent to destination $B_1$ , causing cwnd overgrowth on destination $B_2$ - precisely what we are trying to avoid.
 There may be other scenarios where the original problem of cwnd overgrowth may occur due to cycling changeovers.
-For the moment, we have not looked into cycling changeover in greater depth, and design SFR-CACC to be conservative when a cycling changeover occurs.
+For the moment, we have not looked into cycling changeover in greater depth and design SFR-CACC to be more conservative when a cycling changeover occurs.